Lokgic/diss-repo/src/explanationist-ch.md

 ## Probabilism and Bayesianism

-In the philosophical context, the term "Bayesianism" is to be understood as an overarching epistemological position about the rationality of our beliefs.
-It certainly won't do to call anyone who uses Bayes' theorem a Bayesian, since the theorem itself is a logical consequence of conditional probability, so anyone who accepts the axioms of probability is a "Bayesian" in that sense.
+For the sake of clarity, we must first decide what being a "Bayesian" entails.
+It certainly won't do to call anyone who uses Bayes' theorem a Bayesian, since the theorem itself is a logical consequence of the theory of probability, so anyone who accepts the axioms of probability is a "Bayesian" in that sense.
 We also ought to distinguish Bayesianism in epistemology with Bayesianism in statistics.
-Even the strictest Bayesian statistician, who might reject all uses of Frequentist methods, could consistently maintain that Bayes' theorem is not the *only* rational way to revise one's belief in light of new evidence.^[This does not mean that philosophical Bayesianism and statistical Bayesianism are entirely separate---in fact, I think that Bayesian statistics is should be the model of a general Bayesian rationality.
-The position I advocate reflects this idea.]
+Even the strictest Bayesian statistician, who might reject all uses of Frequentist methods, could consistently maintain that Bayes' theorem is not the *only* rational way to revise one's belief in light of new evidence.

+Since explanationists are responding to van Fraassen's claim that Bayesianism and explanationism is incompatible, I suggest that we ought to retain the language

 I will begin by spelling out a foundational thesis that encompasses the types of views relevant to our discussion: *probabilism* is the acceptance of the two statements below: